 Affiliate marketing is only going to become more competitive in the near future.

-Use the above tools to take your affiliate marketing campaign from zero to hundred in record time.
+Using the above tools could take your affiliate marketing campaign from zero to a hundred in record time.

 If you enjoyed this blog post let us know with a comment below – like what your top 5 affiliate marketing tools would be?